Pharmacy Information

 What's an in-network pharmacy?

 An in-network pharmacy is a pharmacy we have an agreement with to provide prescription drug coverage.
 To have your prescription drugs covered, you must use an in-network pharmacy.
 You may change your pharmacy at any time, as long as it's in our network.
-For help finding an in-network pharmacy, call the member experience number on the back of your Network Health ID card or use the simple tool above.
+For help finding an in-network pharmacy, call the member experience number on the back of your Network Health ID card.
+You can also use our Find a Pharmacy search.
 The pharmacy network may change at any time, and not all in-network pharmacies may be listed.
 You will receive notice of changes when necessary.

 What's a preferred pharmacy?